 I was born in a society that told me your academic records were everything.
 People constantly gave the impression that your professional success depends on your academic grades.

-I fell into this trap for a very long time only to realize very late in life that there are a good number of individual out there who sucked at studies but are successful in professional life.
+I fell into this trap for a very long time only to realize very late in life that there are a good number of individual out there who sucked at studies but are successful in life.

 Wish I knew this in my school life and wish I had done more research about my interests early on than accidentally bumping into it at the age of 32.